What is the V Model in Software Development?

 The V Model emphasizes testing and quality assurance throughout the development process.
 Here are some of the V Model's core principles.

-Integrate Testing Throughout Development.
+Integrate Testing Throughout Development

 Testing is more than just a final step in the development process.
 Instead, testing is incorporated throughout the development process, from requirement gathering to deployment.

-Plan Testing in parallel with Development
+Plan Testing throughout Development

 Each level of the development process has its testing phase.
 Testing efforts are planned concurrently with development activities to ensure that sufficient resources are available to support testing.